mikeysklar/bubby/README.md

 * Tested with CircuitPython 9.x

 * Chording ascii table.
 Digits, punctuation, symbols and mofiiers are also supported with the thumb modifiers.
-Firmware includes 4 custom modifiers.
+Firmware includes additional custom modifiers.

 | Key       | Code    |
 |:---------:|:-------:|